Exploring Gaudi Park Güell in Barcelona city is a part of a complete experience of Barcelona experiences. The park is a UNESCO World Heritage site.

 Except for the remarkable Gaudi Buildings, one can see far more of the “Gaudi style” architecture and walk through his work.

-We visited Gaudi Park Guell and here is our story.
+We visited Gaudi Park Güell, and here is our story.

 Everything exhibited it is artistically detailed that you may find yourself getting absorbed deep inside the details of each work.

-Shapes, columns and walls do not follow any standard.
-They flow and they are covered with colors and thousands of details.
+Shapes, columns, and walls do not follow any standard.
+They flow, and they are covered with colors and thousands of details.

 Everything seems like a fairyland, both structural applicable and magical.

 It is a feast of colors and happiness and of life itself.

 It is the passion for nature of Gaudi; perhaps of the things he imagined through his room as a child seeing life dancing outside his window.